Factobotics/FlexHex-Rose-AP/docs/step-by-step.md

 ### Testing the module:

 The next step is to make updates to the entity that you created previously in the **Orion Context Broker.** part of this guide.
-This will trigger the subscriptions that you created in **Using WEB interface.** **>Subscriptions** part of this guide.
+This will trigger the subscriptions that you created in "**Using WEB interface.** **>Subscriptions**" part of this guide.

 - Updating the entity of Orion Context Broker: